 These days, installing a surge protector in a mobile home is already considered a worthy investment.

 INCORRECT BULB WATTAGE.
-This problem sounds so minor that is why a lot of people hardly paid attention until the problem escalated.
+This problem sounds so minor that is why a lot of people hardly paid attention until the winter electrical problems escalated.

 Bulb wattage issues arise when a lamp with a higher wattage is installed than recommended, causing the fixture to produce too much heat enough to damage the fixture’s thermal protective device.
 If left unaddressed for a long time, it can actually increase the chances of fire.

 EXPOSED WIRES.
 Never ever tolerate exposed wires especially if they are bare.
 If you own a manufactured home in Colorado and want to be spared the hassle and danger of making wire repairs, do not hesitate on calling ElectriCall and get our experts’ help.